Rakibul-Hassan-1/Caption-Genarator-App/README.md

 ### **Customization Options:**
 - **Video Title**: Add your custom video title
+- **Custom Prompt**: Specify how you want the description written
+- **LLM Options**: Choose between OpenAI GPT (premium) or local generation
 - **Timestamps**: Include/exclude timestamps
 - **Hashtags**: Include/exclude hashtags
 - **Download Options**: Captions only, description only, or both combined

+### **Example Custom Prompts:**
+- "Create a description for a tech tutorial video focusing on beginners"
+- "Make it sound professional and educational with technical details"
+- "Write in a casual, friendly tone for a gaming audience"
+- "Focus on the benefits and outcomes for business viewers"

 ## 🆘 **Troubleshooting:**